ielab/ielab.github.io/index.md

 {% endfor %}
 </div>

-A full list of projects is available at the [projects page](/projects)
+A full list of projects is available at the [projects page](/projects), including associated resources (software, data).

 To access a list of our **publications**, please visit the [publications page](/publications); this often includes a pre-print version of each publication.